alienlebarge/alienlebargech-v3/src/_content/pages/homepage.md

 ---
-title: Hi, I'm Cédric–
+title: Hi, I'm Cédric
-summary: a swiss front end engineer based in Lausanne with a love for electronic music, mountains and playing soccer with friends.
+summary: a swiss front end engineer based in Lausanne with a love for electronic music and hiking
 permalink: /index.html
 type: homepage
 ---